mgp/book-notes/how-children-succeed.markdown

 * pg 96: The *stereotype threat* says giving one a subtle psychological cue having to do with his or her group identify before a test of intellectual or physical ability can affect performance.
 * pg 97: Students gain confidence, perform better, and defend against the stereotype threat when they transition from a fixed mindset to a growth mindset, which says that intelligence is malleable.
 * pg 103: Character can substitute for the support from families and schools and culture that protects other students from the consequences of occasional detours and mistakes and bad decisions.

+### Chapter 3: How to Think

+* pg 114: Cognitive flexibility is the ability to see alternative solutions to problems.
+Cognitive self-control is the ability to substitute a habitual response for a more effective, less obvious one.
+* pg 120: Children in early adolescence may be motivated best by the unexpected experience of someone taking them seriously, believing in their abilities, and challenging them to improve themselves.
+* pg 121: Schools rarely encourage rigorous self-analysis.
+Many schools and teachers believe that it is their job only to convey information.
+* pg 131: It is not enough to *want* something; you must *choose* it.
+You will reveal your choice through your behavior and your determination, so that every action says "This is who I am."
+* pg 133: Hungarian psychologist Laszlo Polgar argued that parents could turn any child into an intellectual prodigy with hard work.
+He raised both the first female grand master, and the youngest grand master.
+* pg 136: Mihaly Csikszentmihalyi called flow those optimal experiences when a person feels free of mundane distractions, in control of his fate, and totally engaged by the moment.
+* pg 137: Some players can play blindfold chess not because they have photographic memories, but because they remembered patterns, vectors, and even moods.
+* pg 138: The best chess players do not consider more possible outcomes than novices.
+They simply contemplate the right ones, and never contemplate the less promising options.
+* pg 138: When testing a theory, we succumb to *confirmation bias*, or looking for data that proves us right.
+We don't attempt *falsification*, or look for contradictory evidence.